-Since June 30th, 2020, the Caribbean island of Barbados, is offering international visitors the opportunity to work remotely in Barbados for up to one (1) year.
+Since June 30th, 2020, the Caribbean island of Barbados has been offering international visitors the opportunity to work remotely in Barbados for up to one (1) year.

 The Barbados Government announced the introduction of the 12-month Barbados Welcome Stamp, a new remote work program that establishes a visa to allow people to work remotely in Barbados for a maximum of 12 months.
-The new visa is available to anyone who meets the visa requirements and whose work is location independent, whether individuals or families.
+The new visa is available to anyone who meets the visa requirements and works location-independent, whether individuals or families.

 The new visa allows you to relocate and work alone or with family for up to 12 months.

-With all the modern age facilities, Barbados is an ideal location to work or relax and stay safe.
+With all the modern-age facilities, Barbados is an ideal location to work, relax, and stay safe.

 Barbados is ideal for working remotely, with fiber-optic networks and supporting world-class services.
 Remote workers will stay in condos, villas, and hotels, and the country will provide workspaces.
-With most major international management companies, accounting firms, and banks operating in Barbados, it is a desirable setting and lifestyle to work, play, and stay.
+With most major international management companies, accounting firms, and banks operating in Barbados, working, playing, and staying is a desirable setting and lifestyle.

-Barbados offers all tech and modern conveniences, plus professional services and excellent schools in a safe and friendly environment – come live where you holiday – in Barbados.
+Barbados offers all tech and modern conveniences, professional services, and excellent schools in a safe and friendly environment – come live where your holiday – in Barbados.

 Five (5) Steps to Applying for the Welcome Stamp